 Support Educators and Staff in Implementing Instruction

 Teachers need support from school and instructional leaders to develop effective remote learning lesson plans to meet the needs of all students.
-This includes, but is not limited to: guidance counselors, social workers, instructional technology facilitators, district office specialists, Exceptional Children teachers, Academically & Intellectually Gifted (AIG) specialists, coaches, library media specialists, and teacher assistants.
+This includes, but is not limited to: guidance counselors, social workers, instructional technology facilitators, district office specialists, Exceptional Children teachers, Academically & Intellectually Gifted (AIG) specialists, coaches, media coordinators, and teacher assistants.

 Develop Communication Structures